moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/advanced-search.md

 ### Infrastructure and index maintenance

 All index maintenance tasks will be initially be completed using the [Advanced search migration framework](https://docs.gitlab.com/ee/development/search/advanced_search_migration_styleguide.html).
-Once the migration process is verified, all index maintenance migrations will be migrated CronWorkers.
+Once the migration process is verified, all index maintenance migrations will be migrated by CronWorkers.
 There should be a CronWorker per maintenance task:

 1. Shard resize will review and adjust each index
 1. Cleanup any migrations from the migrations index that do not exist in codebase